johnnymatthews/blog/170223-playing-with-ckan.md

 Regardless of how you pronounce it, we have to install PostgreSQL.
 It's fairly easy, only a few commands to run.

-First we should check that it's actually been installed properly.
+First, we should check that it's actually been installed properly.

 ```bash
 sudo -u postgres psql -l
 ```

-If you get something like `sudo: unknown user: postgresql` then PostgreSQL probably didn't install properly.
+If you get something like `sudo: unknown user: postgresql`, then PostgreSQL probably didn't install properly.
 Run: `sudo apt-get install postgresql` to fix that.

 Once that's all taken care off run: